Real entropy rigidity under quasi-conformal deformations: Introduction

 The result remains valid for a multimodal self-map of the circle $S^1$ as long as ``laps'' are interpreted as those of the (possibly discontinuous) transformation of $[0,1)$ obtained from conjugating the transformation of $S^1$ with the bijection $[0,1)\rightarrow S^1: x\mapsto {\rm{e}}^{2\pi{\rm{i}}x}$; see \cite[Theorem 1$^{'}$]{MR579440} for details.
 In particular, the $n^{\rm{th}}$ iterate of a degree $d$ covering $S^1\rightarrow S^1$ lifts to a self-map of $[0,1)$ with $d^n$ continuous pieces, all of them monotonic.
 Its entropy is thus $\log(d)$. \\

 A metric space is called a \textit{Cantor space} if it is compact, perfect (i.e. without an isolated point) and totally disconnected.
-We refer the reader to the book \cite{MR1886084} for the terminology and background on point-set topology that is going to be used in this paper. \\
+We refer the reader to the book \cite{MR1886084} for the terminology and background on point-set topology that will be used in this paper. \\

 Spaces $\hat{\Bbb{C}}$ and $\hat{\Bbb{R}}$ denote the compactifications $\Bbb{C}\cup\{\infty\}$ and $\Bbb{R}\cup\{\infty\}$ of $\Bbb{C}$ and $\Bbb{R}$ respectively and we use $z$ and $x$ for the coordinates on them.
 When the Riemann sphere is considered as a complex algebraic curve, the notation $\Bbb{P}^1(\Bbb{C})$ is used instead.
 The degree of a rational map is denoted by $d$ and is always assumed to be greater than one.
 The Julia set of a rational map $f$ is shown by $\mathcal{J}(f)$.\\